vincenzo-liguori/vincenzo-liguori/README.md

 Software Developer with focus on Web Development using Java, Spring, Typescript, Angular.

-Right now I am looking for learning the and modern tools in order to expand my technical knowledge.
+Right now I am looking for learning new and modern tools in order to expand my technical knowledge.

 I Will update this with a better format and more information as the rest of the profile gets more interesting.